Nuclear Culture Roundtable

 The Nuclear Culture Roundtable on the Memory and Future of radioactive deep time accompanies the Perpetual Uncertainty exhibition at the Malmö Konstmuseum.
 The roundtable is hosted by Malmö Konstmuseum in partnership with Linnaeus University and Inkonst, Malmö.

 The day will be chaired by Curator Ele Carpenter.
 Six presentations will focus on Scandinavian and international perspectives of nuclear history, art and heritage.
-Followed by three parallel roundtable discussions on specific questions about memory and radiation.
-The small roundtable groups will be chaired by the speakers, and a rapporteur will feedback to the plenary session at the close of the day.
+Followed by four parallel roundtable discussions on specific questions about memory, radiation and heritage.
+The small groups will be chaired by the speakers, and a rapporteur will feedback to the plenary session at the close of the day.
 In the evening participants are invited to buy tickets for supper at the Inkonst theatre followed by Hector Dyer’s performance Thank You for Your Patience which will explore many of the issues raised throughout the day.
 The presentations, round table discussions and performance will be held in English.

 Questions will include: Can we think of radioactive artefacts and landscapes as future nuclear heritage?
 How are nuclear sites being decommissioned and preserved in ways which maintain particular narratives about our nuclear culture?
 What kind of nuclear memories do we want to pass on to future generations?
 How can we speculate on our future archeology?